I'm Coughing and Wheezing – Do I Have Seasonal Allergies or the Coronavirus?

-Other symptoms include fatigue, body aches, chest pain or pressure, and some have gastrointestinal symptoms like nausea and diarrhoea.
+Other symptoms include fatigue, body aches, and chest pain or pressure, and some have gastrointestinal symptoms like nausea and diarrhea.
 Loss of sense of smell has also been associated with COVID-19.
 These symptoms usually occur two to 14 days after exposure to the virus, and in mild cases, last for 10 to 14 days.

-In more severe cases, the virus can move into the lungs causing pneumonia.
+In more severe cases, the virus can move into the lungs, causing pneumonia.
 This means the lungs fill with pockets of pus or fluid, with symptoms like severe shortness of breath and painful coughs that can last two to three weeks, or six to eight weeks or longer for older adults or those with chronic diseases or other health problems.

 What Are the Symptoms of Seasonal Allergies?

-A runny or stuffy nose, sneezing, and itchy or watery eyes are very common symptoms in people with seasonal allergies, explained Dr. Marks-Cogan, and added that "they are rare symptoms in people with COVID-19 (although in young children with COVID-19, cold-like symptoms like runny nose occur more often)."
+A runny or stuffy nose, sneezing, and itchy or watery eyes are very common symptoms in people with seasonal allergies, explained Dr. Marks-Cogan, who also added that “they are rare symptoms in people with COVID-19 (although in young children with COVID-19, cold-like symptoms like runny nose occur more often).”
 She also warned that allergic asthma can often flare during this time of year due to higher pollen counts, which can cause wheezing, cough, and shortness of breath.